edxml/sdk/doc/tutorial/edxml-modelling.rst

 .. literalinclude:: example1.py
    :lines: 28-35

 There are a few things to note about the event type definition.
 First of all, the SDK offers what is called a *fluid interface*, allowing to write short code that is easy to read.
 Then the even type name.
 For reasons pointed out in the EDXML specification, we use the dotted structure to create a private namespace for ourselves.
-We added the reporter string that we wrote down earlier, as well as a short variant.
+We added the story template that we wrote down earlier, as well as a summary template, which is just a shortened variant of the story template.

 Next, let's add the event properties: